polterguy/polterguy.github.io/getting-started/index.md

 ## Using the source code version

-Clone the repository, make sure you've got .Net Core version 9 installed, the latest version of NodeJS, and Angular, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.
+Clone the repository, make sure you've got .Net version 10 installed, the latest version of NodeJS, and Angular, and enter the _"backend"_ and _"frontend"_ folders with two terminal windows, and execute the following commands in the respective terminals.

 1. `dotnet run`
 2. `ng serve`

 After some few minutes you should be able to access the dashboard from `localhost:4200`, and login to your cloudlet using `http://localhost:5000` as your backend URL.
-The intial username and password combination is the same; _"root"_ and "_root"_.
+The initial username and password combination is the same; _"root"_ and _"root"_.

 ## Deploy to production